Animal Encounter Training

 Mobile-First Evolution

-Designed for real-world use: officers could complete modules between calls, in vehicles, or during downtime—requiring fast load times, simple interactions, and minimal friction.
+The system was designed for real-world use—officers could complete training between calls, in vehicles, or during downtime.

 Outcomes